sameerodark/accountntax-api/README.md

-# SrVitality Trainer
+# AccountNTax
-## Online fitness and dance training app
+## Online GST and Accounting App

-SrVitality Trainer is an AR enabled mobile app for fitness and dancing training.
+AccountNTax is an AR enabled mobile app for fitness and dancing training.

 ## Tech

-SrVitality Trainer uses a number of open source projects to work properly:
+AccountNTax uses a number of open source projects to work properly:

 - [Twitter Bootstrap] - great UI boilerplate for admin panel
 - [node.js] - TypeScript enabled backend